Supportive Periodontal Care

 What is the relationship between your dentist and your periodontist?

 Your dentist and Drs.
-Farris, Gonzalez or Sharma work together as a team to provide you with the best possible care.
+Farris, Gonzalez, Sharma, Varley or Chaves work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
 Although a periodontist may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
 If your doctor detects tooth decay during a maintenance visit, you will be referred to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.

 To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Drs.
 Farris, Gonzalez, Sharma, Varley or Chaves recommends.
 Protecting your periodontal health through preventive maintenance has great benefits for you.
 You will be able to chew with more comfort, and you will be able to smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.
 Your commitment to maintenance therapy is your commitment to your better oral health.